Berny23/LD-ToyPad-Emulator/README.md

 - **DaPiMan** for helping with missing or misplaced vehicle IDs and other improvements.

-- **Luigimeansme** for adding/fixing character and vehicle abilities and other data improvements.
+- **Euniemeansme** for adding/fixing character and vehicle abilities and other data improvements.

 - **VladimirKuletski** for creating/updating CI workflows for automated testing via GitHub Actions.